 Homemade soup makes a warming lunch treat and is also a great starter for any meal.
-I thought it may have required an excessive amount of push to make a palatable mushroom soup, however this one can't be flawed.
+I thought it may have required an excessive amount of push to make palatable mushroom soup, however, this one can't be flawed.

 There is no dishonesty here; no insane procedures or additions.
 It is simply some onions blended with mushrooms, which by one way or another consolidate to make this incredible soup on it´s own but it´s the dry sherry that gives it an extra edge.

 This was one of the least demanding weeknight dinners I've made and sincerely, a standout among the most delightful.

 2 tbsp butter

 1 onion, finely chopped

 1 liter vegetable stock

 2 tbsp fresh cream

 1. Melt butter in a large saucepan and fry the onion until it is translucent but not browned.

 2. Add the field mushrooms and garlic and continue frying, around 15-20 minutes.